About

 Contact: schenckp@gmail.com

 Peter Schenck (b.
 1983, New York, NY) lives and paints in Brooklyn, NY.
 He received his BFA from Boston University (2006) and his MFA from the University of Pennsylvania (2009).
-Schenck has exhibited his work internationally and nationally, including: Tales of Art Gallery (Imola, Italy), The Dot Project Gallery (London), Galerie Sebastien Adrien (Paris, FR), Young International Artists Art Fair (Paris, FR), Freight + Volume Gallery (New York, NY), BravinLee Programs (NYC), Andrew Edlin Gallery (NYC), Planthouse Gallery (NYC), Arts + Leisure Gallery (NYC), Lesley Heller Workspace (NYC), Park Place Gallery (Brooklyn, NY), Good Naked Gallery (Brooklyn), Lorimoto Gallery (Queens), The Delaware Contemporary Museum (Wilmington, DE), Tyler School of Art (Philadelphia, PA), Vox Populi Gallery (Philadelphia), TSA Gallery (Brooklyn, NY), Victori + Mo Gallery (Brooklyn), Readymade Gallery (Orleans, MA), Airlock Gallery (San Marcos, CA), HOLA Fresh Start (Santa Monica), and The Santa Barbara Center for Art, Science, and Technology (Santa Barbara, CA).
-He has been an Artist in Residence at The Vermont Studio Center (Johnson, VT) in 2015 and the DNA Residency (Provincetown, MA) from 2016 - 2021.
+Schenck has exhibited his work internationally and nationally, including: Tales of Art Gallery (Imola, Italy), The Dot Project Gallery (London), Galerie Sebastien Adrien (Paris), Young International Artists Art Fair (Paris, FR), Freight + Volume Gallery (NYC), BravinLee Programs (NYC), Andrew Edlin Gallery (NYC), Equity Gallery (NYC), Planthouse Gallery (NYC), Arts + Leisure Gallery (NYC), Lesley Heller Workspace (NYC), Park Place Gallery (Brooklyn), Good Naked Gallery (Brooklyn), Lorimoto Gallery (Queens), The Delaware Contemporary Museum (Wilmington, DE), Tyler School of Art (Philadelphia), Vox Populi Gallery (Philadelphia), TSA Gallery (Brooklyn), Victori + Mo Gallery (Brooklyn), Readymade Gallery (Orleans, MA), Airlock Gallery (San Marcos, CA), HOLA Fresh Start (Santa Monica), and The Santa Barbara Center for Art, Science, and Technology (Santa Barbara, CA).
+He has been an Artist in Residence at The Vermont Studio Center (Johnson, VT) in 2015 and the DNA Residency (Provincetown, MA) from 2016 - 2024.
 Schenck has been featured in publications such as The New York Times, Timeout New York, Juxtapoz Magazine, Two Coats of Paint, Wall Street International Magazine, Elephant Magazine, #FFFFFF Walls, and the Painting is Dead Blog.